 LL.B., University of British Columbia

 Professor Halewood has taught at Albany Law School since 1994.
 Prior to coming to Albany Law School, he worked in the health law department of the Ontario Attorney General’s office and as a Law Clerk to the Justices of the Court of Appeal for Ontario in Toronto, Canada.
-After law school, he was awarded an Osler, Hoskin & Harcourt human rights fellowship and worked both in the litigation department of the firm and later at the Law and Society Trust in Colombo, Sri Lanka on constitutional reform projects.
-During his post-graduate study at Columbia Law School, he was the Julius Silver Fellow in Law, Science, & Technology, research biotechnology and property in the human body, and was also an Associate Editor of the Columbia Journal of Transnational Law.
-Professor Halewood was a visiting professor at Osgoode Hall Law School in Toronto in spring 2002, and has been a visiting professor at the University of Paris X for short visits in 2001, 2002, and 2004.
-He was a visiting scholar at University of Rome III Faculty of Law during 2004-05, researching law review articles on property theory and law and development.
-Professor Halewood consulted with the International Development Law Organization in Rome, Italy, on distance learning in international trade law with audiences in Kenya, Uganda, and Mozambique.
-His research interests include whiteness, commodification, law and the human body, critical legal studies, intellectual property law, property theory, abandoned properties, food insecurity, and international trade and human rights law.
-Professor Halewood has presented his work at conferences in the U.S., U.K., Canada, Mexico, Sri Lanka, Italy, France, Germany, and Hungary.
-He was admitted to practice in New York in 1993.
+After law school, he was awarded an Osler, Hoskin & Harcourt human rights fellowship and worked both in the litigation department of the firm and at the Law and Society Trust in Colombo, Sri Lanka on constitutional reform projects.
+During his post-graduate study at Columbia Law School, he was the Julius Silver Fellow in Law, Science, & Technology and an Associate Editor of the Columbia Journal of Transnational Law.
+Professor Halewood has been a visiting professor at Osgoode Hall Law School and at the University of Paris X, and a visiting scholar at University of Rome III Faculty of Law.
+Professor Halewood has consulted with the International Development Law Organization in Rome, Italy on distance learning in international trade law with audiences in Kenya, Uganda, and Mozambique, and with UAlbany on a USAID grant implementing legal training of foreign professionals on the intersection of international trade and economic law with economic, social and cultural rights.
+His research, which he has presented at conferences in the United States and abroad, addresses international trade and commercial law, voting rights, race and law, property law and commodification, food insecurity and human rights law.
+He is Chair-Elect of the Association of American Law Schools Section on International Human Rights, a member of the AALS Section on Economic Globalization and Governance and the Section on Business Associations, the NYSBA International Section, and Affiliated Faculty at the Global Institute for Health and Human Rights at the University at Albany.
+He is admitted to practice in New York.